open-contracting/standard-development-handbook/docs/systems/servers.md

 OCDS Kingfisher is the data access and analysis platform for OCDS data.

-There is a hosted version of the software, called Hosted Kingfisher.
-Documentation can be found at https://ocdskingfisher.readthedocs.io/en/latest/
+There is a hosted version of the software, called [Hosted Kingfisher](https://ocdskingfisher.readthedocs.io/en/latest/).

 ### Hosting